jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 What kinds have you seen elsewhere that you were impressed by?

 Have you ever written a Flask application, or other server-side web code?
+Do you know Javascript?

 How much statistics do you know?
 Linear regression?
 Logistic regression?
 LOESS?